 He just had to know.
 Just had to make sure I really was dead.

 He had killed me that first time, right?
-Seen my head explode through his optics.
+Seen my head explode through the optics.

-Yet he had also seen me get up and charge his position.
+Yet he had also seen me, impossibly, get up and charge his position.

 What was he to believe?